A correlated pseudo-marginal approach to doubly intractable problems: Details of the Ising model

 The final weight associated with particle $m$ (omitting $\theta$) is

 The average of the importance weights $\sum_{m=1}^M w^{(m)} /N $ converges to the ratio of $Z_1(\theta)/Z_0(\theta)$, where $Z_i(\theta)$ corresponds the normalising function of $f_i(y|\theta) $.

 We work with $\log w^{(m)}$ to avoid overflow problems.
-Parallel computation is possible because the particles are independent.
-Our description follows the supplementary code in \cite{park2018bayesian} which uses OpenMP to implement the parallel computation.
+Parallel computation is possible because the particles (the samples to estimate the normalising functions) are independent.
+Our description follows the supplementary code in \cite{park2018bayesian}, which uses OpenMP to implement the parallel computation.
 The re-evaluation of $S(\By)$ from scratch can be computationally costly as it involves $O(L^2)$ operations for each combination of $\beta_i$ and particle $m$.
 We modify the evaluation process by adding or subtracting the local updates of the selected location only.
 Such changes reduce the complexity to $O(1)$ and consequently decrease the computational time substantially.